TheOdinProject/curriculum/html_css/v2/main-course/intermediate_html/form-basics.md

 ### Introduction

 Forms are one of the most critical parts of your site.
-They are your user's gateway into your back end – the user provides data in a form, and you do stuff with it.
+They are your user's gateway into your backend – the user provides data in a form, and you do stuff with it.

 You need to specify the proper types of inputs for each possible data item since there are often multiple ways to collect a piece of data, but only one way is easiest for your user.